Polynomial Commitments Via Pedersen Commitments

 Verifier chooses $u$

-The verifier chooses their value for $u$ and sends that to the prover.
+The verifier chooses their value for $x$ and sends that to the prover.
+We call that value $u$.

 Prover evaluates the blinding terms